-I get lots of questions about washers that won't run, won't run properly or seem to be damaging clothes.
-While I do my best to help, there are some things that you can check before you call a repairman.
+Many people complain about washers that won't run, won't run properly, or seem to be damaging clothes.
+There are some things to check before you call a repairman.
 Many problems can be solved with just a few tools and little knowledge.
-If you need help with your particular model, here's how to find repair manuals and parts.
+Need help with your particular model?
+Find repair manuals and parts.

-The possible causes for washer vibration included an unbalanced load of laundry, washer may not be level or the washer feet may not be locked or in contact with the floor.
+The possible causes of washer vibration included an unbalanced load of laundry, the washer may not be level, or the washer feet may not be locked or in contact with the floor.

 - Be sure the washer feet are in firm contact with the floor.
 Level or balance the washer and tighten the jam nuts so the legs and feet won't shift.

 - Check the floor for sagging.
-You may need to add a 3/4-inch piece of plywood under your washer to keep it level.
+You may need to add a piece of plywood under your washer to keep it level.

 - Rearrange the load of laundry.
 Be sure to load the washer correctly to avoid shifting.